Polar bonds and electronegativity

 Covalent bonding

 Covalent bonding involves the sharing of a pair of electrons, usually between non-metal atoms present in small molecules.
-However these ideas of ionic and covalent bonding which were introduced in gcse chemistry should really be thought of as the two extremes when it comes to describing the bonding between atoms.
+However these ideas of ionic and covalent bonding should really be thought of as the two extremes when it comes to describing the bonding between atoms.
 If a compound has pure ionic bonds then the ions must be perfectly spherical and the electron must be transferred completely from the metal to the non-metal.
 In most of the reactions between metals and non-metals these two conditions are rarely met.

-Similarly for pure covalent bonding to occur the 2 electrons in the bond must be shared EQUALLY.
+Similarly for pure covalent bonding to occur the 2 electrons in the covalent bond must be shared EQUALLY, this is outlined in the image below.
 In a covalent bond between identical elements with identical electronegativity values then the electrons present in any covalent bonds will be shared equally.
 However in covalent compounds formed between elements with different electronegativities the electrons are likely to be shared unequally.

 3D model showing how the electrons are shared in a covalent bond in a chlorine molecule.